Kolsha/Drom-API/README.md

 # Drom-API
-This demo demonstrates the possibility of a private api [a link](Drom.ru).
+This demo demonstrates the possibility of a private api [Drom.ru](Drom.ru).

-For the full version, please contact me: [a link](t.me/Kolsha)
+For the full version, please contact me: [t.me/Kolsha](t.me/Kolsha).